Get recommendation

 - `preview_rule.rule_name` (string)

-The name of the preview rule
+Name of the preview rule.

 - `preview_rule.recommendation` (string)